 Homeowners who convert their ground floor or basement to a secondary suite can use the rent from their tenants to help pay off their mortgage.
 It’s also common for them to put money aside for repairs and other emergencies.

-Electrical Checklist for Legal Basement Suites in Alberta
+Electrical Checklist for Legal Basements In Alberta

 Alberta has had specific building code requirements for basement suites since December 31st, 2006.
 These requirements cover many areas of a suite, including HVAC equipment, emergency exits—and, of course, electrical needs.
 Here’s a checklist of electrical features to examine when you’re trying to determine whether a basement suite is legal: